StarboiHooch/TestingRails/README.md

 26. Refactor new article form into generic article form partial which can then be used for new and edit views.

+27. Link to edit view from show view.

+28. Add destroy action to controller.

+29. Link the destroy action to the show view using Turbo attributes to create a confirmation dialog and a DELETE request.

 ## Notes
 > In the development environment, Rails does not generally require you to restart the server; changes you make in files will be automatically picked up by the server.